mebauer/duckdb-fema-nfip/README.md

 To address this, I designed a tutorial demonstrating how to analyze the datasets with my laptop locally.
 I utilized [DuckDB](https://duckdb.org/), a lightweight, high-performance SQL OLAP database management system.
 DuckDB offers a smooth experience, is blazing-fast, includes a robust Python API, and is open-source.
 I used SQL via the [Python Client API](https://duckdb.org/docs/api/python/overview.html) for data analysis and used [GeoPandas](https://geopandas.org/en/stable/) for mapping.

 ### Goals
-The ultimate goal of this project is to promote the dataset for academic research and to assist communities in analyzing and downloading the data.
+The ultimate goal of this project is to promote these datasets for academic research and to assist communities in analyzing and downloading the data.
 This dataset is one of my favorites, and I hope you find these tutorials helpful in advancing the study and analysis of the NFIP.

 To learn more about the NFIP:
 - [NFIP Website](https://www.fema.gov/flood-insurance): NFIP information from FEMA.